Axiom Beta Implies Elementary Transfinite Recursion: Introduction

+The second main result is that the theory $\C$, despite the absence of Countability, can indeed prove the existence of $L_\alpha$ for every ordinal $\alpha$.
+The proof of this somewhat surprising fact provides an alternative approach to those mentioned above, and in particular to that of Simpson \cite{Simpson}, where Countability plays a pivotal role.

+On this basis, we next show that $\C$ proves the totality of all primitive recursive set functions.
+To this end, we first show in $\C$ the totality of the Veblen function, adapting an argument due to Marcone and Montalbán \cite{Martalban}.
+We then formalize within $\C$ an explicit version of the stability theorem of Jensen and Karp \cite{Jarp}, from which we obtain, provably in $\C$, the totality of all primitive recursive set functions.
+We also partially describe the $\Sigma_1$-definable set-theoretic functions of $\C$ by characterizing those of a slightly stronger theory, which is essentially $\C+ \Delta_0 \text{ Collection} + \Sigma_1 \text{ Foundation}$.
+For this, we will adapt arguments from Rathjen \cite{R92}.
-We show that the theory $\C$ is what we expect it to be, that is, the natural formulation of $\atrset$ without the Axiom of Countability.
-In fact, we prove that $\C$ is synonymous with the system $\mathbf{PRS}\omega+\text{Axiom Beta}$, thus providing a different axiomatization to the system $\atrset$ without Countability which avoids any mention of primitive recursive set functions or the constructible universe.

-Finally, we show that the Finite Powerset Axiom in $\C$ is, in a sense, necessary and cannot be replaced by the totality of the rudimentary functions even in the presence of the full Separation scheme.
+Finally, we show that the theory $\C$ is synonymous with the system $\mathbf{PRS}\omega+\text{Axiom Beta}$, thus providing a different axiomatization to $\atrset$ without Countability which avoids any mention of primitive recursive set functions or the constructible universe.
+We conclude the paper by showing that the Finite Powerset Axiom in $\C$ is, in a sense, necessary and cannot be replaced by the totality of the rudimentary functions even in the presence of the full Separation Scheme.